1040-1080 Barclay St rezoning application

 do you have any floor plans

-sng asked almost 2 years ago
+sng asked about 2 years ago

 Please see page 120 of the application booklet linked on the right hand side of this page.